petemad/AAP/README.md

 * In this page we will add assignments in all fields (bible studies , coptic language , melodies ...., etc )
 * Individual match/round awards are like {"Top scorer" , "clean sheet" , "your attitude in the field" , ... etc }
 * each one will have a secret nick name that you will use to send me assignmests solutions
+* activities will be from monday till thursday from 5 pm to 6 pm

 ### AAP_League rules and how to get bounus
 * Each team consists of 5 players